periperipatus/rcn_summer/Fastqs to SNPs/2_mapping.md

 ```bash
 scp -r -P 1200 ngsclass@<IP.ADRESS>:~/<YOURDIR>/alignments/qc/ERR1013179/ .
 ```
-Open up the results in
+Open up the results in your browser.

 **Question 1.7:** What do you notice about the alignments?